Generalized Nash Equilibrium Problems with Mixed-Integer Variables: Quasi-Linear GNEPs

-The inclusion $\supseteq$ is valid, as the fractional relaxation of $X_i(x_{-i})$ is a convex set and thus contains the convex hull of $X_i(x_{-i})$.
+The inclusion $\supseteq$ is valid, as the {linear} relaxation of $X_i(x_{-i})$ is a convex set and thus contains the convex hull of $X_i(x_{-i})$.
 Therefore we get:

-\end{proof} Even for linear mixed-integer GNEPs, computing the matrix- and vector-valued functions $M_i,e_i,i \in N$ for a convexified instance $I^\conv$ as described in Definition~\ref{GenSet} may in general be quite complex.
+\end{proof} Even for {player-linear mixed}-integer GNEPs, the computation of the matrix- and vector-valued functions $M_i,e_i,i \in N$ for a convexified instance $I^\conv$ as described in Definition~\ref{GenSet} may in general be quite complex.
 An exception to that is present in what we call \emph{hole-free} GNEPs, cf.~\cite{murota2019survey} for a similar concept in the realm of discrete convexity.
-Here we can use for all $i \in N$ the $I$-defining matrix- and vector-valued functions $\tilde{M}_i$ and $\tilde{e}_i$ instead of $M_i$ and $e_i$ in the above optimization problem~\eqref{opt:Ref}. \begin{definition} We call a linear mixed-integer GNEP \emph{hole-free-represented}, if for all $i \in N$ and $x_{-i}\in \dom X_i$, the following equality holds:
+Here we can use for all $i \in N$ the $I$-defining matrix- and vector-valued functions $\tilde{M}_i$ and $\tilde{e}_i$ instead of $M_i$ and $e_i$ in the above optimization problem~\eqref{opt:Ref}. {The key point of these hole-free represented GNEPs is the property that the strategy set $X_i(x_{-i})$ of a player $i$ is perfectly described for relevant strategies $x_{-i}\in\dom X_i$ in the sense that their convex hull coincides with their relaxation.
+Hence, the continuous relaxation of a hole-free instance $I$ is a convexified instance in $\mathcal{I}^{\conv}(I)$.} \begin{definition} We call a {player-linear mixed}-integer GNEP \emph{hole-free-represented}, if for all $i \in N$ and $x_{-i}\in \dom X_i$, the following equality holds:

 \end{definition} Note that the equality~\eqref{eq: IGfree} does only need to hold for $x_{-i}\in \dom X_i$ but not necessarily for all $x_{-i}$ in the (potentially substantial) bigger set $\mathrm{dom}X_i$ as the following example illustrates.